Logarithmic heat kernels estimates without curvature restrictions: Second Order Variation on a Compact Manifold

 \begin{proof} We first use the structure equation

 to obtain

 Since at time $0$, the variation $\{U_0^\e;\e\in (-1,1)\}$ is parallel along the geodesic $\xi$, $\varpi_0^\e=0$.
 Then \eqref{varpi} follows immediately.

 Here we have used the Transfer Principle: on the compact manifold $M$ we could \emph{treat the Stratonovich integral as the ordinary derivative} (with respect to time variable) in the computation.
-This transfer principle will be used through this section without further comments.
-We also want to remark that since $M$ is compact, we could \emph{exchange the order of any different derivative and integral}.
+Crucially we could \emph{exchange the order of differentiations and integrations. } The transfer principle is well known for \emph{compact} manifolds, see e.g. \cite{FM} or \cite{MalliavinMon}, but not automatically apply to non-compact manifolds nor automatically to the less smooth case nor to the derivative processes.
+This is used in similar computations later in the article without further comment.

 Due to the torsion free property, the time derivative and the derivative for $\varepsilon$ could commute: $D_t\frac{\partial }{\partial \e}= \frac{D}{\partial \e}\d_t$.
 Also note that $\theta_t^\e=(U_t^{\e})^{-1}T\pi ( \f \partial {\partial \e} U_t^\e)$, so we have,